rakpan/project-vyasa/README.md

 > **A local-first, DGX-powered knowledge graph engine for research automation.**

-Project Vyasa is not just a script—it's a complete research factory that transforms unstructured documents into structured knowledge graphs.
-Built on NVIDIA DGX infrastructure, it combines SGLang inference, LangGraph orchestration, and graph databases to create a self-contained, privacy-preserving research automation system.
+Project Vyasa is a local-first knowledge graph engine that transforms unstructured research documents into structured, verifiable artifacts.
+Built on NVIDIA DGX infrastructure, it leverages a Committee of Experts architecture to automate the classification and synthesis of complex research corpora.

+## Why "Vyasa"

+The project is named after the legendary sage Veda Vyasa, whose name literally means "Compiler" or "Arranger" in Sanskrit.

+- **The Original Information Architect**: Vyasa is credited with taking the single, primordial body of Vedic knowledge and classifying it into four distinct branches—Rig, Yajur, Sama, and Atharva—to make it accessible to humanity.
+- **The Chronicler**: Just as the sage compiled the Mahabharata and the Puranas to bridge abstract philosophy with human narrative, this project bridges raw PDF data with actionable research manuscripts.
+- **Philosophy of Arrangement**: We follow his "Veda-Nishtha" (loyalty to knowledge) by treating the Graph as the System of Record—acting not as an "inventor" of facts, but as an Arranger of Evidence.

 ## The Why